Matheustavares22/validateCNPJ/README.md

 # validateCNPJ
-solution in groovy that's validates an CNPJ.
+solution in groovy that's validates an CNPJ. <br/>
-What is CNPJ?
+What is a CNPJ? <br/>
-It's a brazilian company ID pattern.
+It's a brazilian company ID pattern. <br/>